danhnguyen0902/shell-project/README.md

 How to execute the shell
 ------------------------
+0. make

-1.to run without plugins, simply run : esh
+1. To run without plugins, simply run : esh

-2.if you would like to run with plugins, run: esh -p plugins
+2. If you would like to run with plugins, run: esh -p plugins

 Important Notes
 ---------------
 To test the plugins:
-~cs3214/bin/stdriver.py -p plugins plugins.tst
+./stdriver.py -p plugins plugins.tst

 To run the basic tests:
-~cs3214/bin/stdriver.py -b
+./stdriver.py -b

 To run the advanced tests:
-~cs3214/bin/stdriver.py advanced.tst
+./stdriver.py advanced.tst

 Description of Base Functionality